Omnichannel Marketing: Strategy, Examples, Definition and Benefits

 Step 3 - Update your marketing stack

 Email marketing - email marketing is a huge channel that acts like a glue between many channels.
-It’s one of the best way to keep data on your customers and see their interaction with your funnel.
-You might need a basic ecommerce platform like Klaviyo or something more advanced like Zaius, that displays in-depth data on your customer segments and email metrics.
+It’s one of the best ways to keep data on your customers and see their interaction with your funnel.
+You might need a basic eCommerce platform like Klaviyo or something more advanced like Zaius, that displays in-depth data on your customer segments and email metrics.

-Now, that you have the tools you need, it’s time to create authentic customer experiences on each channel.
+Now, that you have the tools & software you need to succeed, you need to create authentic customer experiences on each channel.

-Step 4 - Create a content strategy for each channel
+Step 4 - Create an omnichannel content strategy for each channel

 The customer expects to learn something new about you, to have a fresh experience of your brand on every channel that they encounter you on, be it brick and mortar, a Facebook ad, or a text message.

-So create a content strategy specifically for each channel and make it authentic, memorable, and unique.
+So make a content strategy specifically for each channel and make it authentic, memorable, and unique.